swyxio/base-fcc/README.md

 - Twitter login
 - Unauthenticated view of all documents (without Editing ability although the API may be hackable)
 - My Documents page

+# I'm New To Meteor, How To Get This Running On Local?

+borrowing heavily from <https://themeteorchef.com/base/getting-started> (go ahead and read the whole thing if you have time):

+0. open up your terminal and go to your favorite webdev terminal
+1. `git clone https://github.com/sw-yx/base-fcc.git base-fcc` (replace "base-fcc" with whatever name you want)
+2. `meteor npm install`
+3. `meteor npm start`
+4. once the app has compiled, open `localhost:3000` in your browser

 # Deploy to Heroku